-- Any protest or appeal on an event must be submitted in accordance with the Cycling Ireland or Triathlon Ireland rules and guidelines to the Event Organiser whose decision shall be final.
+- Any protest or appeal on an event must be submitted in writing and accordance with the rules and guidelines to the Event Organiser whose decision shall be final.

 - You participate under your name and absolutely no changing or swapping names allowed.
 Once you entry you cannot get someone to participate in your place if you are caught your result will be wiped from the event and IWDS table.

 - The IWDS committee make the final decision on all queries.

 Host clubs/Groups are responsible for organising their respected round of the series, they must circulate and advertise details of their event locally and to all media well in advance of the event date.
 Liaising with Local authorizes, ambulance cover and Gardai are paramount.